 1. An extreme level of ammonia will kill the bacteria and if the ammonia level is too low, it will slow the cycle.
 In this way, you should decide the correct amount of ammonia to add.
 The following calculation can be used as a starting point.

 2. There are online calculators that will tell you the correct amount.
 Bacteria, however, will do best at a pH of 7.8 but there is no need to target this.
 Anything value over 6.5 is okay.

 Tip # 1: If the pH drops below 6.5 perform a 25-30% water change taking the water from near the top of the water column.

 Tip # 2: If you want to cycle your tank faster use a heater with an adjustable temperature setting.
-The warmer the water the faster the bacteria will grow so you can go as high as heater allows.
+The warmer the water the faster the bacteria will grow so you can go as high as the heater allows.

 A question often asked by many is: how long does this whole process take?

-I would like to tell you that there is no clear answer as different aquarium cycle at a different speed.
+I would like to tell you that there is no clear answer as different aquarium cycle at different speed levels.
 As a recommendation, a time frame between four and eight weeks will do.
 It is much faster if the bacteria are added at the onset.